coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 <!-- more -->

 ## Search Analytics and Reporting
-In previous posts, I covered the global search box, search result pages and search driven content listing pages.
+In previous posts, I covered the global search box, the search result pages and the search driven content listing pages.
 It is now time to close this series with a more general topic that affect all the previously mentioned components: Analytics and tracking.

 ### 13. Track visitor activity